MicrosoftDocs/power-automate-docs/articles/customapi-web-api-tutorial.md

 3. Once you have uploaded your Swagger, the wizard auto-detects that you are using AAD authentication for your Web API.

-4. Configure the AAD authentication for the Custom connector.
+4. Configure the AAD authentication for the custom connector.

   - **Client ID**: *Client ID of webAPI-CustomAPI*
   - **Secret**: *Client key of webAPI-CustomAPI*
   - **Login URL**: `https://login.windows.net`
   - **ResourceUri**: *Client ID of webAPI*

-5. Click **Create** and creating a connection to the Custom connector.
+5. Click **Create** and creating a connection to the custom connector.

 ## Next Steps